Leaf Miners

 There are, however, certain things you can do if you see signs of leaf miners in your garden.
 This includes:

-- Squeezing leaves to kill larvae.
-As soon as you see wavy lines on the leaves of your plants, give the leaves a squeeze to get rid of the larvae.
+- One answer to how to kill leaf miners is to squeeze the leaves to kill larvae of these species.
+As soon as you see wavy lines on the leaves of your healthy plants, give the leaves a squeeze to get rid of the larvae.

-- Remove infected leaves and discard them.
+- If you were looking for how to prevent leaf miners, start by removing the infected plant’s leaves and discarding them.
 Doing this will prevent any further damage that can be inflicted on the rest of the plant.

-- Use beneficial insects such as parasitic wasps to help in controlling leaf miner populations in your gardens.
+- Use natural enemies and beneficial insects such as parasitic wasps to help in controlling leaf miner populations in your home gardens.
 Adult wasps can get into the tunnels created by leaf miners and kill them.
 Meanwhile, their pupae can feed on dead leaf miner larvae.
+This is a great leaf miners treatment.

-- Use yellow or blue sticky traps to attract leaf miners.
-These are a great tool since adult leaf miners can get stuck in the adhesive leaving them unable to mate or lay eggs.
+- When looking for how to treat leaf miners on tomato plants and other crops, try using pheromone traps such as yellow sticky traps, blue sticky traps, or sticky cards to attract leaf miners.
+These are a great tool since adult leaf miners can get stuck in the adhesive, leaving them unable to mate or lay eggs.

 What is the insect that is causing you the most aggravation in your garden?